 Microneedling is one of the latest medical aesthetic trends in the quest for smoother and rejuvenated skin.

 If you have a passion for health and beauty, did you know you can learn microneedling and other medical aesthetic treatments like laser hair removal with training from National Laser Institute?

 What is Microneedling, and How Does It Work?

 Microneedling (also known as skin needling and collagen induction therapy) is a skin rejuvenation treatment that uses fine needles to puncture the skin, creating controlled skin injury to rejuvenate the skin, which improves skin tone and texture.

-It is also used to treat the appearance of ageing, scarring, stretch marks, and pigmentation from acne and sun damage.
+It is also used to treat the appearance of aging, scarring, stretch marks, and pigmentation from acne and sun damage.